Yanks’ Gregorius plays for 1st time since Tommy John surgery

 Playing against Detroit Tigers minor leaguers and in front of Yankees owner Hal Steinbrenner, Gregorius singled twice and cleanly fielded three grounders but had an error for an errant throw to first base.

 Gregorius is coming back from surgery to a torn ulnar collateral ligament in his right elbow.
-He appears on track to start a minor league injury rehabilitation assignment in a week or two and rejoin the Yankees in late June.
+He appears on track to soon start a rehab assignment with Class A Tampa and rejoin the Yankees in mid-to-late June.

+“He got a lot of at-bats, got a couple balls.
+He threw a ball away, so his arm was feeling a little too good, I guess,” Yankees manager Aaron Boone said before New York faced the Orioles in Baltimore.
+“But he got through it.
+A hot day down there.
+A couple more days down there and then, hopefully, get transferred over to the Tarpons.
+But a big step, obviously, in the return for Didi.”

 Gregorius had an eventful first inning.